sussycatgirl/lea.pet/content/posts/office365-imap.md

 draft: false
 ---

-Leaving this here mainly as a reminder to myself.
-These options work in both Thunderbird and K-9 Mail, but any client that supports OAuth2 should work.
+Leaving this here mainly as a reminder to myself.<!--more--> These options work in both Thunderbird and K-9 Mail, but any client that supports OAuth2 should work.

 ### IMAP
 ```